i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

     DECRYPT(k, iv, ciphertext)
         Decrypts ciphertext using the cipher key k, and nonce iv.
 Returns the plaintext.

-    [Suggestion, TBD]
-    Instantiated with ChaCha20 as specified in [RFC-7539-S2.4]_, with the initial counter set to 1.
-This implies that S_KEY_LEN = 32 and S_IV_LEN = 12.

 SIG
-    A signature scheme.
+    The Ed25519 signature scheme (corresponding to SigType 7) with key-blinding.
     It has the following functions:

     DERIVE_PUBLIC(privkey)
         Returns the public key corresponding to the given private key.